 Healthcare is a noble profession.
 Sometimes, however, mistakes are made and patients suffer.
 When medical malpractice occurs, it is possible to obtain compensation for your hurts and harms, lost wages, medical expenses, and your pain and suffering.
 If you, or a loved one, have been harmed due to medical malpractice, call Altizer Law, P.C.
 We have many years of experience handling medical malpractice and medical negligence cases.
-When you call our attorneys, we go to work immediately to protect you, to seek justice for you, and to build a case that will win for you the best possible financial settlement.
+When you call Bettina, our entire team goes to work immediately to protect you, to seek justice for you, and to build a case that will win for you the best possible financial settlement.

 Points of Interest

 Martinsville is home to a number of points of interest that draw both local residents and visitors to the City.